cx-reports/free-templates/brokerage/trade-report/Readme.txt

-Follow these steps in order to successfully add this report to your workspace:
+Follow these steps to successfully add this report to your workspace:

 1. Log in to your local CxReport instance
 2. Upload the trade-report-logo.png logo to Reporting > File Management
 3. Go to Workspace Configuration > Data Import and import the CxReportsExport.json
-4. Find the new report the Reporting > Reports page
+4. Find the new report at the Reporting > Reports page

 For additional information on importing please visit https://docs.cx-reports.com/settings/data-import/.